dturissini/sim_sech_hybrid/README.md

   5. Look at anro allele concordance for reads overlapping putative inversions, coloring reads by their amount of anro allele concordance using inversion_check_per_der_reads_inversion_plots.R.
 The R script creates a pdf file with one page per putative inversion containing:
       * No Inputs
+      * Plots
           * Scatterplot of sech derived allele frequencies where banding of allele frequencies indicates where the putative inversions likely lie.
           * Scatterplot of the read derived allele frequency.
 A blue line denotes the average frequency for 2kb windows across the region.
           * Scatterplot of the read sech anro allele frequency.
 A red line indicates the average frequency for 2kb windows across the region.
           * The mapped reads plotted one per line.
 The reads are colored by their level of anro allele concordance with blue denoting low concordance, green indicating around 50% concordance, and red denoting high concordance.
 Extended regions of blue reads should indicate a haplotype diverged from sech anro.